To Team or not to Team?

 - 80% on-demand, 20% focused on an initiative

 - 80% on-demand, 20% cross-functional work cell (A-Team)

 - 80% project teams, 20% on-demand able to swarm to a team in distress and help, or join a team to teach them some new skill as appropriate.

 Some organizations will jump in, create work cell teams, and start working.
 I’ve seen it in action, and when you REALLY have enough energy in the organization to make this maneuver, by all means, go for it.

-Other cases you will not have enough energy.
-Or you will THINK you have enough energy, but reality will hit you in the face when all the middle managers / team leads that led you to believe they are on-board are not that supportive once it is time for action and for supporting the actual new structure.
+In other cases, you will not have enough energy.
+Or you will THINK you have enough energy, but reality will hit you in the face when all the middle managers/team leads that led you to believe they are on board are not that supportive once it is time for action and for supporting the actual new structure.